 Occasionally, new lesson videos

-Note: These in-course updates have always been - and will continue to remain - free, so students can continue to have a smooth learning experience.
+Note: These in-course updates have always been - and will continue to remain - free, so all students can continue to have a smooth learning experience.

 3 - Course Archiving